patchydev/patchydev.github.io/content/about/index.md

 # About

-My name is Isabelle, but I mostly go by Isa.
+<p>My name is Isabelle, but I mostly go by Isa.
 I'm a trans girlthing who enjoys programming, CTF, speedcubing, reading, and playing chess.
-I'm also an avid Linux user.
-I like listening to trap music, my favorite artists are Ghostemane, Warlord Colossus, and Kill Dyll.
-Professionally, I'm a DevOps engineer in the agriculture tech field.
+I'm also an avid Linux user, I use NixOS and SwayWM.</p>

+<p>I'm part of a system, meaning there are multiple, individual people in one physical body.
+You can learn more with <a href="https://pluralityresource.org/plurality-information/">this link</a>.</p>

 <hr>
 <div style="text-align: center;">